ryanj/irc-leaderboard-quickstart/README.md

     process.env.OPENSHIFT_MONGODB_DB_PASSWORD  - NoSQL DB Password

-To get a full list of environment variables, simply add a line in your .openshift/action_hooks/build script that says "export" and push.
+To get a full list of environment variables, simply add a line in your `.openshift/action_hooks/build script` that says "export" and push.

 deplist.txt
 ===========
-This functionality has been deprecated and will soon go away. package.json is the preferred method to add dependencies.
+This functionality has been deprecated and will soon go away.
+`package.json` is the preferred method to add dependencies.

 package.json
 ============
-npm package descriptor - run "npm help json" for more details.
+npm package descriptor - run `npm help json` for more details.

 **Note:** Among other things, this file contains a list of dependencies
-      (node modules) to install alongside your application and is processed every time you "git push" to your OpenShift application.
+      (node modules) to install alongside your application and is processed every time you `git push` to your OpenShift application.

 Development Mode